 Take the butter turkey out of the oven and let rest for 20-30 minutes.
 Carve, serve, and devour!

 What temperature to cook a turkey?

-The USDA recommended temperature for cooked turkey is 165°F. The turkey will continue to cook for several minutes after you take it out of the oven, so take it out before the meat reaches 165° F.
+The USDA recommended temperature for cooked turkey is 165°F. I like to cook mine at an oven temperature of 325°F. The butter turkey will continue to cook for several minutes after you take it out of the oven, so take it out before the meat reaches 165° F.

 How long to roast a turkey?

 It can vary from oven to oven and, of course, whether or not your turkey is stuffed or not.
 It is best to check with a meat thermometer.
 I can’t stress to you enough to use a meat thermometer.